In this article

 How do I manage my Shared Drive?

-If you created a shared drive (or is the Manager of it), you can manage and control your shared drive data by assigning specific roles to your team members accordingly.
+If you have created a shared drive or are assigned as a manager, you can control your data by assigning appropriate roles to your team members

 Can I delete files in a Shared Drive?